HL7/fhir-for-fair/input/pagecontent/index.md

 This guide has been structured in the following  parts:

-1. A _Backgroud_ section describing the contenxt of this work , including the [**methodology**](methodology.html) followed.
+1. A _Backgroud_ section describing the context of this work , including the [**methodology**](methodology.html) followed.
 This section summarizes also the [ FAIR data principles](FAIR.html), the [RDA indicators for assessment of FAIRness](RDAMetrics.html); and some general considerations about data and metadata, and Globally Unique, Persistent and Resolvable Identifiers.
 1. A _Real World Cases_ section describing a set of real world cases used as case study for this guide.
 1. A _Recommendations_ section, the core part of this guide, including:
 	1. [General recommendations](recommendations.html)